shimst3r/shimst3r/README.md

 # Peace and a long life. 🖖

-My name is Nils and my pronouns are they/them (though he/him are okay too).
+My name is Nils and my pronouns are he/him (though using they/them might make me like you more 🥹).

+I am a data engineer at [Kaufland E-Commerce](https://kaufland-ecommerce.com), the team behind [Kaufland.de](http://kaufland.de).
+Besides taking care of the marketplace's data infrastructure, I am leading an initiative to foster the [Go programming language](http://go.dev) within the product and infrastructure teams.

-I am a PhD student in the [Semantic Computing Group](http://www.sc.cit-ec.uni-bielefeld.de/index.php?id=29&L=0) at Bielefeld University.
-My research interests are fairness of machine learning and neural language models, as well as biomedical data engineering.
+Previously I was a PhD student in the [Semantic Computing Group](http://www.sc.cit-ec.uni-bielefeld.de/index.php?id=29&L=0) at Bielefeld University.
+My research interests were fairness of machine learning and neural language models, as well as biomedical data engineering.

 In the past I have worked as a backend developer, data engineer, and infrastructure engineer at various German companies.
 I am always looking for interesting open source projects to contribute to (mainly in Go or Python) and for opportunities to give talks (take a look at my last one, [exercism.io - One Platform, Three Perspectives](https://youtu.be/FKXRU_KL9Io)).